Francisco Tongio Liongson: Panama–Pacific International Exposition

-In 1914, the United States invited the Philippines to participate in the Panama–Pacific International Exposition in San Francisco and the Panama–California Exposition in San Diego to be held in the same year.
-These events were considered battlegrounds between retentionist and pro-independence factions in the politics for Philippine independence.
+In 1914, the United States invited the Philippines to participate in the Panama–Pacific International Exposition in San Francisco and the Panama–California Exposition in San Diego, to be held in the same year.
+These events were viewed as part of the broader debate between retentionist and pro-independence factions in Philippine politics.

-Infamous Philippine Tribal Tree House at the 1904 Louisiana Purchase Exposition.
+Philippine Tribal Tree House exhibit at the 1904 Louisiana Purchase Exposition.

-The struggle for Philippine independence had its supporters and detractors in the United States.
+The debate over Philippine independence had supporters and opponents in the United States.
 Historically, the Democratic Party supported independence while the Republican Party opposed it and favored retention.
-The Republicans would paint the image of the Philippines as uncivilized, backward and unprepared for self-rule, while the Democrats thought otherwise and implemented measures to effect the rapid transition to self-rule and independence.
-The perception of the Philippines by the American people was therefore critical in soliciting support for either side.
-The Louisiana Purchase Exposition of 1904 in St. Louis, Missouri, showcased a reservation filled with Philippine minority tribes.
-The Philippine exhibit was very successful and popular but projected a grossly wrong impression that the country was a nation of primitive savages.
-The perception that Filipinos lived in trees remained in the American memory for generations.
+Republicans tended to characterize the Philippines as unprepared for self-rule, while Democrats argued otherwise and supported measures for a transition to self-rule and independence.
+Public perception of the Philippines in the United States was considered significant to this debate.
+The Louisiana Purchase Exposition of 1904 in St. Louis, Missouri, featured a display of Philippine minority tribes.
+The Philippine exhibit was well attended, but it has been said to have left a misleading impression that the country's population consisted largely of the tribal groups shown, an impression that persisted for years afterward.

-The task of changing and improving the Philippine's image was placed on the country's organizing board of the Panama–Pacific and Panama–California events.
-This board was composed of Leon Maria Guerrero, president; William W. Barclay, director general and Francisco Liongson.
-Both Guerrero and Barclay were involved in the past St. Louis event while Liongson provided fresh inputs to the new undertaking.
-After the event, Governor-General of the Philippines F. B. Harrison reported, "The result of their efforts was a complete success and has been gratifying to the people of the Philippines and their friends.
+The task of addressing the Philippines' public image was assigned to the country's organizing board for the Panama–Pacific and Panama–California events.
+This board was composed of Leon Maria Guerrero, president; William W. Barclay, director general; and Francisco Liongson.
+Both Guerrero and Barclay had been involved in the earlier St. Louis event, while Liongson contributed to the new undertaking.
+Afterward, Governor-General of the Philippines F. B. Harrison reported, "The result of their efforts was a complete success and has been gratifying to the people of the Philippines and their friends.
 For the first time the Philippine Islands were presented to the outside world by an exhibition of the education and accomplishments of the 8,000,000 civilized inhabitants of the islands, instead of an exhibit of the 1,000,000 or less partly civilized inhabitants of the mountains and more remote regions, as has been the case in exhibitions, pictures, and lectures upon so many occasions in the recent past."
-Aside from being a financial success, the Philippine exhibit was among the Grand Prize winners of the international expositions.
+The Philippine exhibit was reported as a financial success and received a Grand Prize at the international expositions.